Isaac12x/awesome-ios-ui/README.md

 * [BackgroundVideoiOS](https://github.com/Guzlan/BackgroundVideoiOS) - A swift and objective-C object that lets you add a background video to iOS views :gift:
 * [NightNight](https://github.com/Draveness/NightNight) - Elegant way to integrate night mode to swift projects :gift:
 * [SwiftTheme](https://github.com/jiecao-fm/SwiftTheme) - Powerful theme/skin manager for iOS 7+ :gift:
-* [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture. :gift:
-* [FDStackView](https://github.com/forkingdog/FDStackView) - Use UIStackView directly in iOS6+
 * [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app :gift:
 * [YangMingShan](https://github.com/yahoo/YangMingShan) - YangMingShan is a collection of iOS UI components that we created while building Yahoo apps.
 * [TOActionSheet](https://github.com/TimOliver/TOActionSheet) - A custom-designed reimplementation of the UIActionSheet control for iOS